Misioslav/expressvpn/README.md

       - 80:80 # example
     environment:
       - WHITELIST_DNS=192.168.1.1,1.1.1.1,8.8.8.8  # Comma seperated list of dns servers you wish to use and whitelist via iptables
-      - CODE=${CODE} # Activation Code from ExpressVPN https://www.expressvpn.com/support/troubleshooting/find-activation-code/
+      - CODE=code # Activation Code from ExpressVPN https://www.expressvpn.com/support/troubleshooting/find-activation-code/
-      - SERVER=SMART # By default container will connect to smart location, list of available locations you can find below
+      - SERVER=smart # By default container will connect to smart location, list of available locations you can find below
-      - DDNS=yourDDNSdomain # optional
+      - DDNS=yourDdnsDomain # optional
-      - IP=yourStaticIP # optional - won't work if DDNS is setup
+      - IP=yourStaticIp # optional - won't work if DDNS is setup
-      - BEAERER=ipinfo_access_token # optional can be taken from ipinfo.io
+      - BEAERER=ipInfoAccessToken # optional can be taken from ipinfo.io
-      - HEALTHCHECK=HEALTCHECKS.IO_ID # optional can be taken from healthchecks.io
+      - HEALTHCHECK=healthchecks.ioId # optional can be taken from healthchecks.io
       - NETWORK=off/on #optional and set to on by default
     cap_add:
       - NET_ADMIN